ddev/ddev/docs/index.md

 # Intro to DDEV-Local

-[ddev](https://github.com/drud/ddev) is an open source tool that makes it dead simple to get local PHP development environments up and running within minutes.
+[DDEV](https://github.com/drud/ddev) is an open source tool that makes it dead simple to get local PHP development environments up and running within minutes.
 It's powerful and flexible as a result of its per-project environment configurations, which can be extended, version controlled, and shared.
-In short, ddev aims to allow development teams to use Docker in their workflow without the complexities of bespoke configuration.
+In short, DDEV aims to allow development teams to use Docker in their workflow without the complexities of bespoke configuration.

 ## System Requirements